asmith26/jax_toolkit/docs/losses_and_metrics.md

 # Losses and Metrics

+The `lossses` and `metrics` modules contain some commonly used such functions implemented with jax to benefit from [jax primitives](https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html) like `grad` and `jit`.
+The documentation below also lists some commonly used such metrics that we have not implemented in jax, and we instead point readers to well-used implementations (often scikit-learn, marked with an asterisk *).
+Such functions have not been implemented because we believe they will not be required to work with the [jax primitives](https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html) (e.g. metrics do not often need to be differentiated) - of course if you feel this library would benefit from such implementations, contributions are very welcome.

 Loss functions are normally minimised (e.g. for learning/optimising a model), and metrics are normally maximised (e.g for further evaluating the performance of a model).
 Most loss and metric functions have been designed to work in a similar way to [scikit-learn metrics](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) if available, otherwise [tensorflow](https://www.tensorflow.org/api_docs/python/tf)/[tensorflow addons](https://www.tensorflow.org/addons/api_docs/python/tfa/) (e.g. same names, similar implementations), and have the form:

 ```python